sseleznevqa/locatine/README.md

 2 - means that two ancestors will be remembered.

-And so on and so far>
+And so on and so forth.

 The higher depth the more easily locatine-daemon will find the element including the case when the element is lost (attributes are changed).